 - President Hollande made a state visit to Australia on 18-19 November 2014 in the lead up to Australia hosting the G20 Summit.

-France has direct strategic and economic interests in the region through its Pacific entities of New Caledonia, French Polynesia and Wallis and Futuna.
+France has direct strategic and economic interests in the region through its Pacific entities of New Caledonia, French Polynesia, and Wallis and Futuna.
+President Hollande visited Wallis and Futuna and French Polynesia on 21 and 22 February 2016.
 France is a member of the Pacific Community (formerly the South Pacific Commission — SPC) and the South Pacific Regional Environment Programme (SPREP) and has been a dialogue partner of the Pacific Islands Forum (PIF) since 1989.
 Minister for Overseas France, Ms George Pau-Langevin, attended the September 2015 PIF Post Forum Dialogue in Papua New Guinea.

 France is a valuable partner for Australia in the Pacific, cooperating through such initiatives as the joint Australia-France HIV and STI programs for Pacific Islands.
-Cooperation is well established in some defence areas, including disaster relief coordination under the trilateral FRANZ arrangement with New Zealand (activated in 2009 in response to the tsunamis in the Pacific), and maritime fisheries surveillance, also under trilateral arrangements with New Zealand.
+Cooperation is well established in some defence areas, including disaster relief coordination under the trilateral FRANZ arrangement with New Zealand (activated most recently in response to Tropical Cyclone Winston in Fiji), and maritime fisheries surveillance, also under trilateral arrangements with New Zealand.
 The then Minister for Education and Training, the Hon Christopher Pyne MP, visited New Caledonia in September 2015 to advance bilateral education ties.